Skip to sub navigation Skip to main content

 • Vision West Notts College.

-In addition to the 3 Education and Skills Partnerships, we have a Health and Wellbeing team which includes a “Health and Wellbeing Partnership”.
-The aims of the partnership are to encourage and provide opportunities for residents within the Ashfield area to lead a healthy, active lifestyle.
+In addition to the 3 Education and Skills Partnerships, we have a Health and Wellbeing team which includes an “Ashfield Wellbeing Network”.
+The aims of the network is to encourage and provide opportunities for residents within the Ashfield area to lead a healthy, active lifestyle.
 This groups leads on the 'Be Healthy, Be Happy' element of Discover Ashfield.

-Organisations within the partnership are:
+Organisations within the network include:

 • A Better Life (ABL)